nus-cs2030s/2324-s2/docs/19-wrapper.md

 ## Writing General Code for Primitive Types

-We have seen the following general code that takes in an array of `Object` objects, and searches if another object `obj` is in the given `array`.
+We have seen the following general code that takes in an array of `Object` objects and searches if another object `obj` is in the given `array`.

 ```Java
 // version 0.1 (with polymorphism)